quii/monolith-to-micro/README.md

 gRPC gives us a number of benefits over a traditional "REST"ful approach

-- No need to generate clients or servers, all derived from our proto files.
+- No need to generate clients or servers; it's all derived from our proto files.
 - Typesafe out of the box
 - Protobuf messages are much smaller compared to JSON for network calls
 - HTTP2 rather than inefficient HTTP1.1 (notice how that detail is entirely abstracted from us too, you wouldnt know if I hadn't told you!)